 On March 27, 2020, President Trump signed the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), which provided, among other funding, \$100.0 billion to reimburse health care providers for health care related expenses and lost revenues attributable to the spread of COVID-19.
 Such funds are to be used for costs incurred in building temporary structures, leasing properties, purchasing medical supplies and equipment, increasing workforce capacity and trainings, operating emergency operations centers, retrofitting facilities and accommodating surge capacity.
+Additionally, amounts can be used to offset lost revenues.
 Health care providers are not permitted to use these funds for services that are otherwise reimbursable from other sources.
-AHN received \$67.9 million in federal funds under the CARES Act as of May 22, 2020.
-Such amounts will be accounted for as grant revenue and will be included in the consolidated statement of operations in the appropriate periods.
+AHN recognized \$66.9 million (of the \$71.0 million received) in federal funds under the CARES Act as of June 30, 2020, with such amounts accounted for as grant revenue and included in the consolidated statement of operations.